I am retired - After 45 years for Social Protection

 Born 1954 in Cologne, Germany, I have studied economics and social protection at Cologne University and Pennsylvania State University (US).
 I hold a PhD in Economics, and completed a thesis on public goods.
 I am married and have two children

 I have about 45 years experience in Social Protection and Social Security, 25 of these in over 30 developing and middle income countries.
-My focus is social security and social development, but I also have expertise in other areas, such as actuarial work, monitoring and evaluation, and statistics.
+My focus is social security and social development, but I also have expertise in other areas, such as actuarial work, monitoring and evaluation.
 I can work, present and write in German, English, French and Spanish.